Video-Miner/Releases/Readme_Windows.md

 5. To accept the default installation directory click Next.

 6. Enter your details.
 Please make sure these are correct.
     * 6a.
-Enter the ETH address you want payments sent to
+Enter the ETH address you want payments sent to.
     * 6b.
-Authentication Token (If you don’t have a token reach out to us on Discord or Email)
+Enter your authentication Token (If you don’t have a token reach out to us on Discord or Email).
+    * 6c.
+Enter the ID of the GPU(s) you'd like to allocate to the pool.
+Click GPU Help to find your GPU ID.
+    * 6d.
+Select your desired stream capacity (up to 10) from the dropdown.

 7. Click Next.